matt-goldman/matt-goldman.github.io/docs/_posts/2021-02-04-automagic-mobile-config.md

 {% include image.html url="/images/tenant-config-manual.png" description="Manual Configuration Entry Form" %}

 In this example, the user is presented with a form which tells them to enter the configuration provided to them by their sysadmin (just like the old days with Outlook on desktop).
+Their sysadmin presumably sends them an email or directs them to an intrante resource where their config is documented.

 Let's take a look at the code for how a simple form like this wokrs
 // TODO: Add the gists here

 We can see here that we've got a very simple entry form, where the user can enter all the configuration required to connect and log into their instance of MedMan (a dummy application used for this demo - link to repo with full code at the bottom).
 The fields of the form are bound to properties of the ViewModel.
-When the user taps the **Save** button, a command in the ViewModel is called, that performs some simple validation, and then saves all the values to secure storage.
+When the user taps the **Save** button a command in the ViewModel is called, that performs some simple validation, and then saves all the values to secure storage.
 The app then navigates to a login page, which consumes some of the values the user has entered here.

 There are some pros and cons to this approach.
 The major advantage is that, for a developer, it's trivial to build, and there are virtually no 'moving parts', so it's also reliable.

-The downside, and it's a big one, is that this is a terrible user experience.
+The downside, and it's a big one, is that this is a *terrible* user experience.

+There's plenty of room for human error here - the user could enter this information incorrectly (especially likely on a small touchscreen keyboard), the information they receive could be wrong or prone to change.
+And it puts the responsibility onto them to do something that we should take care of for them.

+# Option B - Automagic Config with QR Codes
+To make this a better experience for the user, the first step is to get rid of that entry form.
+One way to do this is to somehow transfer that config from the web app to their mobile device.
+If they've already got access to the web app then, even though they may not realise it, they already have access to all of their tenant or instance config.

+One way to do that is by encoding the configuration into a QR code and scanning that on the mobile device.

+{% include image.html url="/images/qr-config.png" description="Automagic config with a QR code" %}